ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 String format
 ~~~~~~~~~~~~~
 Even if the current practice recommends using the f-string to format
-your strings, when it comes to logging, the former %-formatting is
+most strings, when it comes to logging, the former %-formatting is
 preferable.
 This way the string format is not evaluated at
 runtime.
 It is deferred and evaluated only when the message is
 emitted.
 If there is any formatting or evaluation error, these will be